Nitock/SCP-CB-style-interaction-UI-in-Unity/README.md

 1. Create an empty GameObject in your scene and put both of the scripts inside it.

 2. Create a Canvas, click on UI and create an "Image".
-After that, set your sprite to a image and adjust the size.
+After that, set your sprite to that image and adjust the size.

 3. Create an object you want the image to hover over it.
 Then, add a box collider in that object, adjust the size of it and set the tick box "Is trigger".
 This collider will be your area where when a player enters it, the image will appear and start hovering over an particular object.